 A carbon footprint considers all six of the Kyoto Protocol greenhouse gases: Carbon dioxide (CO2), Methane (CH4), Nitrous oxide (N2O), Hydrofluorocarbons (HFCs), Perfluorocarbons (PFCs) and Sulphur hexafluoride (SF6).

 The main types of carbon footprint for organisations are:

 Emissions from all the activities across an organisation, including buildings' energy use, industrial processes and company vehicles.

 Includes emissions which are outside an organisation's own operations (also known as Scope 3 emissions).
 This represents emissions from both suppliers and consumers, including all use and end of life emissions.

 Emissions over the whole life of a product or service, from the extraction of raw materials and manufacturing right through to its use and final reuse, recycling or disposal.

-Our carbon footprinting overview guide explains what is included in organisational and product footprints, how you can measure and communicate them, and the benefits of doing so.
+Our 20-page guide to carbon footprinting explains what is included in organisational and product footprints, how you can measure and communicate them, and the benefits of doing so.
 We also set out the specific steps you need to take to calculate your carbon footprint(s), and some of the key things to consider if you do.

 For further support, find out more about our carbon footprinting services: